hansogj/package-test-utils/README.md

 ### Installation

-Run `npm i` to install dependencies for utility package
+Run `npm ci` to install dependencies for utility package

 Each folder